Master of Arts in Teaching: The UDC Edge

 Master of Arts in Teaching (MAT)

-The master of arts degree in teaching (MAT) at the University of the District of Columbia prepares you to become a socially conscious classroom practitioner.
+The Master of Arts in Teaching (MAT) degree at the University of the District of Columbia prepares you to become a socially conscious classroom practitioner.

+The program embraces the demands, challenges and opportunities that teachers encounter in high-poverty, high-need schools.
 While completing professional requirements, you will learn firsthand how be a positive force for change in our urban schools and communities, with a focus on the District of Columbia.
 To that end, we focus on three key areas of need:

 - Honoring and integrating students' home languages and cultures into the classroom

 - Instructional support and interventions for children with special needs

 The Division of Education Student Outcomes and Proficiencies

 The Outcomes below were created to address what candidates should know and be able to do upon completion of the Educator Preparation Program.
 During the program sequence, all 9 of the teacher education outcomes are addressed and monitored through multiple assessments.
 These outcomes are aligned with the Divisions Conceptual Framework, CAEP Standards, the INTASC principles, essential knowledge, skills and dispositions.